navroop18/VirusTotalApi/README.md

 These can be installed via PIP or a package manager.

+**09.03.2014:**

+* Added posibility to scan urls passed in file, filename must be urls_for_scan.txt and one url per line

+* Removed limits for 4 urls only with public api

 **20.11.2013 Updates:**

 * Small bug fixed, when internet connection doesn't work correctly